Developing belonging

 How to develop a sense of belonging

-In the centre circle sits belonging, and the circle that surrounds this highlights University strategy and values and some strategic aims (compassionate campus and curriculum, social justice, inclusive practice, decolonising, hidden curriculum, sustainable curriculum) that are linked to achieving belonging.
+In the centre circle sits belonging, and the circle that surrounds this highlights university strategy and values and some strategic aims (compassionate campus and curriculum, social justice, inclusive practice, decolonising, hidden curriculum, sustainable curriculum) that are linked to achieving belonging.
 The outer circle identifies some areas of student education practice in which we need to consider best practice for ensuring students feel seen, respected and valued.
 While this graphic may not include every strategic aim or area of practice, it gives a sense of how different areas of work interconnect and can contribute to feelings of belonging in our students.
 If we are mindful of ensuring students feel seen, respected and valued in each area of work, this has the potential to make a big difference.

 In the next section, we will look at how we might consider belonging in some of these areas of student education.